mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

 - wrap each area in a `Border` containing the corresponding controls, and the correspondong layout information.

-The `Border` control works pretty well for our purposes for a few reasons.
+The `Border` control works pretty well for our purposes.
 First, we are defining broad layout areas, so there is a good chance that if we want to use actual visual borders to delineate organization, this is where we will need them.
 Then, unlike most other layout controls, a `Border` has a single child.
-This will enforce that its content have to be a single, self contained control, and limit the possibility of adding a long list of controls without grouping, something that can happen more easily with a `DockPanel`.
+This will enforce that its content have to be a single, self contained control, and leads to thinking in groups of related controls, rather than individual disconnected ones.
+Finally, this leads to much easier UI
+reorganization: reorganizing the layout within a `DockPanel` is straightforward because that is what the `Borders` highlight, and moving the controls around or even re-using them in different spots in the application is easy because they are self-contained and layout agnostic.

 This is what I got for today!